Atelier-System-Redesign/Products-API-system-redesign/README.md

 ## Optimizations

-Improved query time by 98% through data transformation and consolidation.
+Reduced query time by 48% through database migration to MongoDB and data and consolidation.

 Incorperated NginX Least Connections load balancing for horizontal scaling.